salabim/peek/readme.md

 world={'DE': 'Welt', 'EN': 'world', 'FR': 'monde', 'NL': 'wereld'}
 ```

-Note that under Python <=3.7, dicts are always printed sorted.

 ## underscore_numbers / un

 By default, peek does not add underscores in big numbers (printed by pprint).
 However, it is possible to get the